 Professor Alison Jones

 Alison Jones is Professor of Law at King’s and a solicitor at Freshfields Bruckhaus Deringer LLP.
-Prior to joining King's in 1992, Alison read law at Girton College, Cambridge, worked at Slaughter & May and completed a BCL at Christ Church, Oxford.
-Since joining King’s she has taught Competition Law (EU, UK and US), Trusts, Property, and EU law.
+Alison teaches and researches in the sphere of competition law.
+Prior to joining King's, Alison read law at Girton College, Cambridge, worked at Slaughter & May and completed a BCL at Christ Church, Oxford.
+She holds a PhD from the University of Cambridge.
+Alison has held visiting positions at the Universities of Oxford, San Diego, Fribourg, and Zürich and at the College of Europe.